frankc60/webscraper/README.md

 ## WEBSCRAPPER
-A basic web scrapper, using Cheeriojs and Request
+A basic web scrapper, which loads a webpage and extracts contents from it.

 ### What I learned
 Using nodejs, to scrap webpates and read contents.

+### Technologies
+* NodeJS / JS
+* Cheerio
+* Request
+* Promises